mverouden/blogdown-academic/content/post/2022-10-17-matlab-installation-wurclient/index.md

 12. Once the Matlab<sup>&#174;</sup> installation has finished, copy the `license.lic` file into `C:\MyPrograms\MATLAB\RYYYYv\licenses`, where RYYYYv represents the version you installed e.g. R2019a.
 In case the folder `C:\MyPrograms\MATLAB\RYYYYv\licenses` does not exist yet, create it yourself.

 13. On your computer start “Activate Matlab RYYYYv” with administrative rights to correctly implement the downloaded license.
-In the start menu navigate to the item, right click and select “more” > “Open file location”.
-In the new File Explorer right click on “Activate Matlab RYYYYv” and select "WUR – Run with administrative rights".
+In the start menu navigate to the item, right-click and select “more” > “Open file location”.
+In the new File Explorer right-click on “Activate Matlab RYYYYv” and select "WUR – Run with administrative rights".

 14. Now you should be able to start MATLAB from your start menu without problems!